bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-18-segwit-wallet-dev.md

 * If a transaction does not have any witness data, its <code>wtxid</code> is same as the <code>txid</code>.
 * The <code>txid</code> remains the primary identifier of a transaction:
     * It MUST be used in the <code>txin</code> when referring to a previous output.
-    * If a wallet or service is currently using <code>txid</code> to identify transactions, it is expected to use the same after upgrade.
+    * If a wallet or service is currently using <code>txid</code> to identify transactions, it is expected to continue using this with segwit.

 #### Signature Generation and Verification for P2SH-P2WPKH